StarRocks/starrocks/docs/administration/helm.md

   helm uninstall starrocks
   ```

-- If you need to view the Helm chart for starrocks on artifact hub, see [kube-starrocks](https://artifacthub.io/packages/helm/fslstarrocks/kube-starrocks).
+- If you need to view the Helm Chart for StarRocks on the Artifact Hub, see [kube-starrocks](https://artifacthub.io/packages/helm/fslstarrocks/kube-starrocks).